Undergraduate Admission

 We require that you have your high school mail us an official copy of your final high school transcript.
 We recommend, but do not require, that transfer applicants also have their high school counselor send us a completed copy of the Common Application School Report.

-We require that your high school send us an official copy of your high school transcript.
+We require that your high school send us an official copy of your high school transcript as well as any leaving exams you may have taken such as IB exams or national exams.
 While not required, we recommend a copy of your Final Report, which is typically completed by your high school counselor.

 The Transfer Application, Instructor Evaluations, College Report, Mid-Term Report, College Transcript, and Final High School Transcript are all required.
 While we may evaluate an application with missing credentials, the most competitive applications will be from those who have submitted all required materials.

-We require an official high school transcript regardless of where you attended high school.
-This transcript must be sent to us either by your original high school or by your current college; we will not accept transcripts that are sent to us by an applicant directly.
+We require an official high school transcript regardless of where you attended high school, as well as exam results for any leaving exams such as national exams or IB exams.
+This transcript must be sent to us either by your original high school or in limited cases we may be able to accept an official copy from your current college; we will not accept transcripts that are sent to us by an applicant directly.
 We recommend that you ask your original high school to send us a Final Report as well, but it is not required.